Retis-Labs/Axolotl_Weave/README.md

 ### Dataset

-Axolotl supports a variety of dataset formats.
+Axolotl Weave supports a variety of dataset formats.
 It is recommended to use a JSONL.
 The schema of the JSONL depends upon the task and the prompt template you wish to use.
 Instead of a JSONL, you can also use a HuggingFace dataset with columns for each JSONL field.

-See [the documentation](https://axolotl-ai-cloud.github.io/axolotl/docs/dataset-formats/) for more information on how to use different dataset formats.

 ### Config